Genes, the Oldest “Writing” in the World, Part 1

 God Wrote a Code for Our Bodies to Follow

 God built in all the different things necessary to make us like we are.
-He did it at creation.
-God made it happen with a secret code that scientists are still trying to solve.
-God created the oldest writing in the world.
-And He wrote it in code.
+He did it at creation when He created the oldest writing in the world.
+And He wrote it in code, a secret code that scientists are still trying to solve.

-This code is probably the oldest “writing” in the world.
-It is the DNA that God wrote into genes. and it’s called the genetic code.
+This code is the DNA that God wrote into genes. and it’s called the genetic code.
 Our genes determine everything about our bodies.

 You might have heard of DNA.
 It’s writing within our cells that tells them what to become and what to do.
 The study of this code is called genetics.